Climate Action Toolkit

 Sign up for a FREE Climate Action Survey and report

-We have secured funding from Movement for Good so we can offer a survey for free to schools, on a first come, first served basis.
+We have secured funding from Movement for Good so we can offer a free survey to schools, on a first come, first served basis.
 Find out what it involves below.

 Inform and motivate your school’s Climate Action Plan

-- Increase 11–18-year olds’ say in sustainability decisions that directly affect them.
+2. Increase 11–18-year olds’ say in sustainability decisions that directly affect them

 How does the toolkit work?